Purposeful XR: Affordances, Challenges, and Speculations for an Ethical Future

 Time Activity Description

-9:25 Participant Introductions Participants introduce themselves to the people at their table
+9:05 Participant Introductions Participants introduce themselves to the group with a 1-slide introduction; 1-2 minutes each.

 9:30 Session 1: Meaningful XR Affordances Discussion of how affordances are used across different domains, and ethical challenges that arise with the affordance.
 Participants will present highlights from their discussion to the group.